There is something special about Prince Edward Island that attracts thousands of visitors every year.

 Details

-4. The River Clyde Pageant – In Field and Flight
+4. The River Clyde Pageant – A Light on the Rise

-The River Clyde Pageant: In Field and Flight marks the 10th anniversary of the magical outdoor performance in New Glasgow, PEI, that has captured the hearts and imaginations of audiences and participants for a decade.
+The River Clyde Pageant: A Light on the Rise marks the 10th edition of the spectacular outdoor performance that has captured the hearts and imaginations of audiences and participants of all ages.
+It is the first Pageant on our new long-term home in the village of New Glasgow.

 Details